-The actuarial assumptions, except for the changes made in connection with the enactment of Article 7, were approved by the Board on June 13, 2007.
+The assumptions are generally unchanged from the last actuarial valuation.
+The actuarial assumptions, except for the changes made in 2008 that were in connection with the enactment of Article 7, were approved by the Board on June 13, 2007.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of ERSRI.